Getting started with SilhouetteMatch¶

 Configuring a region of interest¶

 For both base-plane calibration and object detection, a 2D region of interest (ROI) can be applied.
-The SilhouetteMatch component offers a ROI database, in which ROIs can be stored and referred to during base-plane calibration or object detection by their name.
+A ROI database is available on the system, in which ROIs can be stored and referred to during base-plane calibration or object detection by their name.

 For configuring a new region of interest, the Web GUI offers an intuitive selection tool, which is shown in the following video.